Brand Archetypes - Astute Communications

 Strategy: Seeking out information and knowledge

-The Explorer wants the freedom to discover the world, with a genuine desire to experience a more authentic and fulfilling life.
+The Explorer archetype wants the freedom to discover the world and experience a more authentic and fulfilling life.
 In addition to being non-conformist, Explorer brands want to help people feel free.
-They are pioneering and offer products and services that appear sturdy and rugged.
+They are pioneering and provide products and services that promote versatility.

 Goal: To live an exciting and fulfilling life